Azure/azureml-examples/CONTRIBUTING.md

 #### Workflows

-A workflow specifies the job to be run.
+A workflow specifies the job(s) to be run.
 Currently, scenarios include:

 - `train`
 - `dataprep`